 - Domestic Distributor: FOX

 - Cast: Ty Burrell, Max Charles, Lauri Fraser

 |Budget: $145 million||Financed by: Dreamworks Animation|

 Mr. Peabody & Sherman was originally dated for November 1, 2013 but FOX recommended they push it back to March 2014.
 It was rescheduled for March 7, opening against 300: Rise Of An Empire.
 In addition to an expensive marketing blitz, DreamWorks partnered with McDonald’s, Hallmark Cards, Funko for vinyl figures and bobbleheads, IDW Publishing and many other corporate promotional tie-ins.
-The pic opened as The Lego Movie was still going strong at the box office and Mr. Peabody & Sherman opened with $32,207,057 — placing #2 for the weekend led by 300.
-The pic had decent enough weekly holds and closed its domestic run with $111,506,430.
+The pic opened as The Lego Movie was still going strong at the box office and Mr. Peabody & Sherman bowed with $32,207,057 — placing #2 for the weekend led by 300.
+It had decent enough weekly holds and closed its domestic run with $111,506,430.

 The animated movie pulled in $164,191,609 overseas and $275.6 million seems like very healthy worldwide box office gross, just not when the film cost a staggering $145 million to produce and about $125 million to market worldwide.